Phonetics: Vowels

 Vowels are broadly categorized by the area of the mouth in which they are produced, but because they are produced without a constriction in the vocal tract their precise description relies on measuring acoustic correlates of tongue position.
 The location of the tongue during vowel production changes the frequencies at which the cavity resonates, and it is these resonances—known as formants—which are measured and used to characterize vowels.

 Vowel height traditionally refers to the highest point of the tongue during articulation.
 The height parameter is divided into four primary levels: high (close), close-mid, open-mid, and low (open).
 Vowels whose height are in the middle are referred to as mid.
 Slightly opened close vowels and slightly closed open vowels are referred to as near-close and near-open respectively.
 The lowest vowels are not just articulated with a lowered tongue, but also by lowering the jaw.

 While the IPA implies that there are seven levels of vowel height, it is unlikely that a given language can minimally contrast all seven levels.
-Chomsky and Halle suggest that there are only three levels, although four levels of vowel height seem to be needed to describe Danish and it's possible that some languages might even need five.
+Chomsky and Halle suggest that there are only three levels, although four levels of vowel height seem to be needed to describe Danish and it is possible that some languages might even need five.

 Vowel backness is dividing into three levels: front, central and back.
 Languages usually do not minimally contrast more than two levels of vowel backness.
 Some languages claimed to have a three-way backness distinction include Nimboran and Norwegian.

 In most languages, the lips during vowel production can be classified as either rounded or unrounded (spread), although other types of lip positions, such as compression and protrusion, have been described.
 Lip position is correlated with height and backness: front and low vowels tend to be unrounded whereas back and high vowels are usually rounded.
 Paired vowels on the IPA chart have the spread vowel on the left and the rounded vowel on the right.

 Together with the universal vowel features described above, some languages have additional features such as nasality, length and different types of phonation such as voiceless or creaky.
 Sometimes more specialized tongue gestures such as rhoticity, advanced tongue root, pharyngealization, stridency and frication are required to describe a certain vowel.